One of the most common questions in our Feeding Littles Clients Only Group on Facebook has to do with a baby’s first birthday cake:

 You will have enough on your plate planning your baby’s first birthday.
 Worrying about a smash cake only makes your life harder.
 Below are a few things to consider.

 A little sugar will not hurt your baby or cause them to become a sugar fiend.
 Your baby already knows what sweetness tastes like and is predisposed to favor sweet flavors.
 Don’t believe me?
 Taste breast milk or formula.
 Yup, your baby has been drinking sweet milk for a year now.
-(Yes, it’s perfectly and healthy for her to have milk sugars and fruit sugars, and while they’re probably “healthier” than added sugars from sucrose, honey and syrup, they’re still technically sugars.
+(Yes, it’s perfectly healthy for her to have milk sugars and fruit sugars, and while they’re probably “healthier” than added sugars from sucrose, honey and syrup, they’re still technically sugars.
 Your baby’s diet has not been “sugar-free” up until now.)

 It’s very important for our kiddos to have a normal relationship with food and to know how to manage their food environment.
 Introducing baby to some added sugar on their first birthday will not ruin their taste for healthy food, I promise.
 Most babies who go to town on their cakes act no differently afterwards either (according to the thousands of parents we’ve asked!).
 You can go back to serving the foods you have always served after the party.

-To read more about how to not stress about sugar, head here
+To read more about how to not stress about sugar, head here.

 Most “Paleo” or “healthified” cakes still contain added sugars.
 Yes, maple syrup, agave nectar, and coconut sugar are still sugar.
-They may be nominally healthier, but the difference is pretty small.
+They may have a few extra nutrients, but the difference is pretty small.
 These cakes may be great options for kiddos or party-goers with food allergies, and some of them taste pretty darn good.
-Want to use one for your baby’s birthday?
-Great!
-Just don’t feel pressured to make a maple syrup-based cake if a more “traditional” (or heck, store bought) cake is easier for you.

 Oh, and watch out for “sugar-free” cake recipes.
 If they’re sweetened with applesauce or fruit, that’s great (and technically they’d be “free from added sugar” since fruit has fructose, or fruit sugar).
-Truly sugar-free cakes usually contain artificial sweeteners like sucralose (Splenda) or aspartame, which we don’t recommend for kids.
+Truly sugar-free cakes usually contain artificial sweeteners like sucralose (Splenda) or aspartame, which we don’t recommend for babies.

 Many babies do not touch their smash cakes anyway.
 Parents oftentimes go overboard ensuring that their baby’s cake is beautiful (or healthy, tasty, themed)…and baby won’t even eat it.
 This happened to my first baby, and it happens all the time with our clients.